MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/registry-entries-for-silent-process-exit.md

 ## <span id="Dump_Folder_Size"></span><span id="dump_folder_size"></span><span id="DUMP_FOLDER_SIZE"></span>Dump Folder Size

 You can use the **Dump folder size** text box to specify the maximum number of dump files that can be written to the dump folder.
 Enter this value as a decimal integer.

-The value that you enter for **Dump folder size** is stored in the **MaximumNumberOfDumpFiles** registry entry.
+The value that you enter for **Dump folder size** is stored in the **MaxNumberOfDumpFiles** registry entry.

-By default, there is no limit to the number of dump files that can be written.
+By default, there is a limit of ten dump files that can be written.

 ## <span id="Dump_Type"></span><span id="dump_type"></span><span id="DUMP_TYPE"></span>Dump Type

 You can use the **Dump Type** drop-down list to specify the type of dump file (Micro, Mini, Heap, or Custom) that is written when a silent exit is detected.